NCSU Equine Short Course Series Information

 All short courses and clinics are offered as an educational service of the Extension Horse Husbandry Section, North Carolina Cooperative Extension Service, in cooperation with the Animal Science Department at North Carolina State University.
 Additional event sponsors and contacts are listed for specific short courses and clinics where appropriate.
 Please make your inquiries for an event to the coordinator listed under the specific short course or clinic.

-Clinic and short course enrollment varies depending upon the degree of comprehensive instruction, the number of laboratory sessions, live animal demonstrations and facility size.
-People applying to short courses or clinics with no vacancies will have an option of being placed on a waiting-list on a first-come basis.
-Individuals not accepted in a course which has limited Farrier enrollment or canceling prior to a course registration deadline date will receive a full refund.
+Clinic and short course enrollment vary depending upon the degree of comprehensive instruction, the number of laboratory sessions, live animal demonstrations, and facility size.
+People applying to short courses or clinics with no vacancies will have the option of being placed on a waiting list on a first-come basis.
+Individuals not accepted in a course that has limited Farrier enrollment or canceling prior to a course registration deadline date will receive a full refund.
 Individuals canceling after the event registration deadline date will not receive a refund but may substitute a participant for that event.
 Admittance is limited to those individuals enrolled in that event.
-No visitors, spouse/ children, or pets will be admitted.
+No visitors, spouses/ children, or pets will be admitted.

-In the event of inclement weather, contact the Extension Horse Husbandry voice mail phone line, (919) 515-5784 for update information concerning short course/clinic cancellations.
-Canceled short courses and clinics will be announced on the voice mail recording.
-Short Courses or clinics failing to make the minimal participation requirement after the registration deadline date may be canceled.
+In the event of inclement weather, contact the Extension Horse Husbandry voicemail phone line, (919) 515-5784, for updated information concerning short course/clinic cancellations.
+Canceled short courses and clinics will be announced on the voicemail recording.
+Short Courses or clinics failing to make the minimum participation requirement after the registration deadline date may be canceled.
 Participants enrolled in canceled courses/clinics will receive a full refund.